OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 Neither does overwriting the backing byte-array from `secretKey.getEncoded()` as the SecretKeySpec based key returns a copy of the backing byte-array.
 Take a look in the remediation section below on how to properly remove a `SecretKey` from memory.

 Next, RSA key pair is based on `BigInteger` and therefore reside in memory after first use outside of the `AndroidKeyStore`.
 And some ciphers (such as the AES `Cipher` in `BouncyCastle`) does not properly clean up their byte-arrays.

+One other case, where you would typically find sensitive information exposed in memory, is user-provided data (credentials, social security numbers, credit card info, etc.).
+Regardless of whether you flag the `EditText` as a password field or not, it uses the same mechanism for delivering the content to the app - over the `Editable` interface.
+If your app does not provide an `Editable.Factory` in order for the `EditText` to instantiate your own `Editable` implementation, then it's very likely that the data provided by the user is exposed in memory longer than necessary.
+Default `Editable` implementation, the `SpannableStringBuilder`, suffers from the same issues as regular Java `StringBuilder` or `StringBuffer`, discussed above.

+To summarize, when performing static analysis for sensitive data exposed in memory, you should:
+- Try to identify application components and make a map of where certain data is used.
+- Verify that sensitive data is handled in as few components as possible.
+- Verify that sensitive data is overwritten as soon as it is no longer needed.
+  - Such data must not be passed over immutable data types such as `String` or `BigInteger`.
+  - Non-primitive data types, such as `StringBuilder` are indicative and should be avoided.
+  - Pay attention to third-party components (libraries and frameworks).
+    Good indicator is their public API.
+Is the sensitive data passing the public API handled as proposed in this chapter ?

 #### Dynamic Analysis